Loretta Pettway Bennett: Career

-Bennett was introduced to the quilting tradition, when she was five or six years old, although "At that age we were only allowed to thread the needles for the quilters in my grandmother’s and my mother’s quilting group."
-Every summer, her mother and aunts would train more sewing into her skill set, little by little.
-Her first completed quilt was a baby blanket, which was a Home Economics' project for her Home Economic's teacher's arriving grandchild.

-Throughout her travels in Europe and the American Southwest, Bennett always marveled at each culture's distinct use of color.
+Throughout her travels in Europe and the American Southwest, Bennett marveled at each culture's distinct use of color.
 In regards to Germany, she noted that "The Germans were not big on having a lot of different colors, especially not on their houses, cars, and clothing, compared to Americans.
 But in the springtime things were different.
 I got to see another side of Germany, as many houses were decorated with flower boxes of red geraniums and pansies sitting on the window ledges, with white and black-trimmed houses in the background."
-Some of her pieces, such as her early 2000s, duo-tone blocks and strips works, remind the viewer of Bauhaus ways of color usage, or the organization of Piet Mondrien.
+Some of her pieces, such as her early 2000s, duo-tone blocks and strips works, remind the viewer of Bauhaus ways of color usage, or the organization of Piet Mondrian.
 She exchanged craft traditions with local Germans often, recalling that her neighbors taught her to knit and she sold a few of her mother's quilts among her friends in Germany.

-Truly understanding the depth of Gee's Bend's quilts national importance overwhelmed Bennett when she first saw the quilts displayed at the Houston Museum of Fine Art in 2002.
+Truly understanding the depth of Gee's Bend's quilts national importance overwhelmed Bennett when she first saw the quilts displayed at the Houston Museum of Fine Arts in 2002.
 She describes that moment as, "There my eyes were opened, and it touched me in a way as to question myself: Can I make a quilt that someday might hang on the wall of a museum?"
-Determined to carry on her ancestor's legacies, Bennett applied for and received a fellowship grant from the Alabama State Archive Council on the Arts to study the fine details of Gee's bend quilt-making.
+Determined to carry on her ancestor's legacies, Bennett applied for and received a fellowship grant from the Alabama State Archive Council on the Arts to study the fine details of Gee's Bend quiltmaking.
 From this fellowship, her and her mother created a "Pine Burr" quilt, the state quilt of Alabama.
 Bennett donated this quilt to the Alabama Council of the Arts, where it now hangs on the walls of the Alabama Department of Archives and History.

-She is a prolific artist and culture-bearer, dedicated to propagating her community's traditions for future generations.
+Bennett's work is in the permanent collections of the Studio Museum in Harlem, The Legacy Museum and the Binghamton University Art Museum Her quilts Sew Low and Vegetation are part of the Eskenazi Health Art Collection.

+Artwork

+Bennett has worked on countless of quilts throughout her career.
+Her first quilt, which she made at age 13, was a flower garden pattern.
+Bennett completed about 25 quilts between 2003 and 2006.
+Bennett usually designs her patterns on paper first, then colors them with crayons.
+She then pieces the patterns into quilts using old garments she collects from family and friends or scavenges at thrift shops, upholding the Gee Bend's concept of creative reuse.
+She builds them at home, using various rooms for different parts of the process.
+One of her distinct styles as an artist involves blowing up a single quilt square to the full size of a quilt, rather than repeating it as a small pattern.

+Some of Bennett's notable quilts are: